-Indicator Measure Description Components, Method, Additional Notes Rationale Student Progress Educational gain using educational functioning levels (EFLs) Percentage of adult students who complete the ABE or ESL level at which they entered by end of the program year.
-Components Students with both a pre-test and post-test score Pre-test scores must come from an NRS-approved assessment Post-test scores must come from an NRS-approved assessment Students who gained at least one EFL based on NRS assessment cut scores Metric # of students gaining at least one EFL based on NRS assessment cut scores # of students gaining at least one EFL based on NRS assessment cut scores # of students gaining at least one EFL based on NRS assessment cut scores # of students gaining at least one EFL based on NRS assessment cut scores # of students gaining at least one EFL based on NRS assessment cut scores # of students gaining at least one EFL based on NRS assessment cut scores # of students gaining at least one EFL based on NRS assessment cut scores # of students with a pre-test by the end of the program year This measure reflects learning gains in a student's lowest performing subject as measured by tests that are valid and reliable for adults and disengaged youth.
+Category Measure(s) Description Components, Method, Additional Notes Rationale Student Progress ABE and ESL Educational Gain Percentage of adult students who complete the ABE or ESL level at which they entered by end of the program year.
+Components Students with both a pre-test and post-test score Pre-test scores must come from an NRS-approved assessment Post-test scores must come from an NRS-approved assessment Students who gained at least one EFL based on NRS assessment cut scores Metric # of students gaining at least one EFL promition of the program year of students with a pre-test and post-test + the number of eligible students without a pre-test without a pre-test to students without a pre-test to students are included in the AE PMF measures if they have been enrolled in the school for at least 15 consecutive calendar days and have received at least 12 hours of service Service includes: orientation, instruction, academic or career counseling, and school-organized internships or dual enrollment All students in the audited enrollment are included in the AE PMF measures Students are tracked based on their individual date(s) of enrollment All students who enroll in a program and un-enroll prior to the 15th calendar day are not included in any AE PMF measures (unless they are in the enrollment audit) Schools may un-enroll students for non-attendance consistent with the school's attendance policy Schools must follow all legal requirements for students who are under the age of 18 or who receive special education or English language learner funds This measure reflects learning gains in a student's lowest performing subject as measured by tests that are valid and reliable for adults and disengaged youth.
 Participants make significant educational gains that demonstrate progress toward their educational, employment, and postsecondary education and training goals.
 Programs will report educational gains using assessments validated for use with the adult population and aligned with the EFLs as described by the National Reporting System (NRS) for Adult Education.
 Schools serving ABE students must administer, at a minimum, literacy and numeracy subtests from an NRS-approved assessment.
 See http://bit.ly/2naMJHi for a list of NRS-approved assessments.